Hall of Fame: Mike Eberhart

 Some people play the goo game just for a daily diversion, but within the player body, there's a thriving subculture of competition, people dedicated to doing what it takes to win.
 Few players exemplify the spirit of the goo competition like perennial top-scorer Mike Eberhart, who plays exceedingly well and always with sportsmanlike conduct.
 Mike roots for his opponents, gives advice to struggling players, declines unfair advantages, and seeks a level playing field for all.
 His conduct on and off the site, along with his inveterate excellence at the game itself, earns him a place among the game's most honored participants.

 Mike's relationship with Scott Hardie was born in competition.
 In 1999, Aaron Fischer enjoyed playing Scott's weekly goo game so much that he made a similar contest on his own web site, inviting friends to recognize television theme-song jingles from their first few seconds and a vague clue.
 Scott was determined to win Aaron's game as its inspiration, but Aaron's friend Mike Eberhart claimed victory in the final week, unsatisfied merely to play and lose.
 Mike and Scott congratulated one another on playing well, but Mike remembered it two years later when he tried the goo game.
 He excelled from the start, guessing nine out of ten goos correctly in his first few months, and his obvious talent for the game made his successive narrow misses at victory seem not like player failure, but failure of an unfair scoring system to honor the rightful winner.
 Mike was the runner-up in Rounds XVIII and XIX, cheerfully accepting second place when his friends edged past him, leading to the joke, "Always the bridesmaid, never the bride."
 Finally, the game fell to its deserving champion when Mike won Round XX on the landmark 300th celebrity goo.
-He has continued to dominate the competition ever since, becoming the official runner-up again in Round XXIV, guessing more than 90% of the goos in a season seven times, and far overtaking original goo masters Matthew Preston and friend Aaron Fischer to come within grasp of the title himself, only a few guesses shy of Denise Sawicki's all-time high score record at the time of his induction to this hall of fame.
+He has continued to dominate the competition ever since, becoming the official runner-up again in Round XXIV, guessing more than 90% of the goos in a round seven times, and far overtaking original goo masters Matthew Preston and friend Aaron Fischer to come within grasp of the title himself, only a few guesses shy of Denise Sawicki's all-time high score record at the time of his induction to this hall of fame.

 But Mike doesn't play so hard to win because he enjoys beating others; the competition is a pleasure for him, and friends make it even more fun.
 Other than Scott Hardie himself, no one has brought more new members to the site: Starting with his sister Wendy Eberhart, Mike invited Kelly Stokes, Jerry Mathis, Justin Woods, Russ Wilhelm, Bill Thompson, Derrek White, Ryan Tut, Bob Miller, and William Baysinger to the site, and in turn they brought Jacque Miller, James Miller, JoJo Woods, John Julitz, and Justin Hampson.
 Several of these players have become champions themselves, and Mike has spoken of the fun they have when trying to out-do one another.
 Mike has also been the most outspoken opponent of switching the goo game to team-based play, despite belonging to such a strong potential bloc of champions, because he enjoys the head-to-head open competition too much.
 Whenever the question arose as to what the site needed most, Mike's answer was always the same: A player accomplishments page, to make the competition even sweeter.
 His requests were granted with the Player Awards page.